0xDBFB7/covidinator/documents/notes/Paper_notes.md

 | Pseudomonas Phi6                      | 85 nm                                                             |                     |            |                              |                                |             |     |
 | Coliphage T4r+ (as used in this work) | 120 nm prolate icosahedral capsid directly surrounding dsDNA core |                     |            |                              |                                |             |     |

+In both cases, RNA was found, so the capsid was broken.

 Discussion: Email the author at [] or open a github issue.